Concurrent Processing¶

 Concurrency vs Parallelism¶

-Haiway's concurrency is based on asyncio
+Haiway's concurrency is based on asyncio, which provides:

 - Concurrency: Multiple tasks make progress by interleaving execution